Thomas Henderson (New Jersey politician): Military career

-Henderson was made a Second Major under Colonel Walter Stewart (general)'s battallion of Minutemen, on February 15, 1776.
-On June 14, 1776, he became a Major under Colonel Heard, and later became a Lieutenant Colonel under Colonel David Forman (general)'s battalion in Heard's brigade.
+Henderson was made a Second Major under Colonel Walter Stewart's battalion of Minutemen, on February 15, 1776.
+On June 14, 1776, he became a Major under Colonel Heard, and later became a Lieutenant Colonel under Colonel David Forman's battalion in Heard's brigade.

-Battle of Monmouth

-Dr. Henderson fought in the Battle of Monmouth as a Lieutenant Colonel.
-Henderson was the famed "lone horseman" to inform General George Washington that American General Charles Lee (general) had retreated.
+Henderson fought in the Battle of Monmouth as a Lieutenant Colonel.
+Henderson was the famed "lone horseman" to inform General George Washington that American General Charles Lee had retreated.

 Family and death

 Henderson married first wife, Mary Hendricks in 1767.
 Unfortunately, she died of tuberculosis soon after their marriage.
-Ten years later, in 1778, Dr. Henderson married Rachel Burrowes and they had seven children.
+Ten years later, in 1778, Henderson married Rachel Burrowes and they had seven children.
 In 1824, Henderson died in Freehold; interment was in Old Tennent Cemetery, Manalapan.

 Cincinnati Hall

-The site in Freehold where Dr. Thomas Henderson lived, also known as Cincinnati Hall, was added to the New Jersey Register of Historic Places, on December 14, 2005 (ID# 4617).
+The site in Freehold where Henderson lived, also known as Cincinnati Hall, was added to the New Jersey Register of Historic Places, on December 14, 2005 (ID# 4617).
 On June 17, 1778, just one day prior to the Battle of Monmouth, the British army burned down Dr. Henderson's home, along with at least 7 other residences in the Freehold area.
 Fortunately, as the British were leaving, Dr. Henderson's neighbors ran to the house and were able to partially save the mansion.
 Henderson's property consisted of 220 acres and was one of the largest estates in the area.

 After the Battle of Monmouth concluded, Henderson rebuilt his home on the same site and named n "Cincinnati Hall."
 He regularly hosted social gatherings at the house, even hosting General Washington.

 The Dr. Thomas Henderson House Site Barn was then added to the New Jersey Register of Historic Places on January 14, 2020 (ID# 5756).
 In 2023, the Freehold Township Historic Preservation Commission received an award from the Monmouth County Historical Commission for restoring the Henderson barn.
 The barn was built in the early nineteenth century with beams from the original home.